Editor’s note: This post was originally published in February 2020 and has been updated in October 2022 for accuracy and comprehensiveness.

 Over the past months, organizations such as Capital One, Georgia Tech and even the UK Police have been hit with data breaches.
 Norton reported that there was a 54% increase in the reported number of breaches in the first half of 2019 compared to the same period in 2018.
-This means that cyber security remains a very real threat for businesses.
+This means that cyber security threats for businesses remain a very real problem to businesses.

-There are many reasons why organizations leave themselves open to cyber security threats.
-Having a robust cyber security policy and investing in cyber security software can help to mitigate against the majority of threats.
+There are many reasons why organizations leave themselves open to cybersecurity threats.
+Having a robust cyber security policy and investing in cyber security software can help to mitigate the majority of threats.

-Here are five of the lesser-known cyber security threats that have caused problems for multiple organisations.
+Here are five of the lesser-known cyber security threats that have caused problems for multiple organizations.

 1. Supply Chain